spark-mv/cdn/Yael_Test.md

 ```
 Both ```swf``` and ```swfHls``` are changed to the same file.

 3) Done adding the code?
-You can [test it locally on your browser] (https://github.com/hola/cdn/blob/master/install.md#3-test-holacdn-statistics-locally) or continue to {configuring the server side] (https://github.com/hola/cdn/blob/master/Install.md#3-configure-your-video-server).
+You can [test it locally on your browser] (https://github.com/hola/cdn/blob/master/install.md#3-test-holacdn-statistics-locally) or continue to [configuring the server side] (https://github.com/hola/cdn/blob/master/Install.md#3-configure-your-video-server).

 # 3. Configure your video server